Spot-SponsorBlock/Spot-SponsorBlock-Extension/README.md

 ## Developing with a clean profile

 Run `npm run dev` to run the extension using a clean browser profile with hot reloading.
 Use `npm run dev:firefox` for Firefox.
 This uses [`web-ext run`](https://extensionworkreativKshop.com/documentation/develop/web-ext-command-reference/#commands).
+Known chromium bug: Extension is not loaded properly on first start.
+Visit `chrome://extensions/` and reload the extension.

 # Credit